iYadavVaibhav/iyadavvaibhav.github.io/_posts/notepad.md

 - Then run `vagrant up`.
 This will download and install ubuntu 16.04, 1GB, at 192.168.33.10
 - do, `vagrant ssh` to ssh to new vm.
 - `vagrant halt` to stop a VM
-- `vagrant destroy` to delete a VM
+- DANGER ZONE: `vagrant destroy` to delete a VM